jshu-git/shokz_downloader/README.md

 - the file names are prepended with an index (if it was a playlist download) to identify the order of the files
   - this is later used to copy the files in order, see [How to list the track order on OpenSwim](https://intl.help.shokz.com/s/article/How-to-list-the-track-order-on-OpenSwim-formerly-Xtrainerz-17) for why
   - this does not apply for single link downloads
-- there is also a `just_copy.py` script
-  - `python just_copy.py -f <folder> -s <shokz path>`
-  - this is useful if (1) you already have .mp3 files **AND** (2) you want to copy them in a certain order to a Shokz device
-    - you will need to prepend the file names with an index (i.e. `1 - song.mp3`, `2 - song.mp3`, etc.) in order for the files to be copied in order
-    - if you don't care about the order, don't bother running this script and just drag and drop the files onto the device